some100/bootmgr-rs/README.md

 ## License

-Licensed under the MIT License.
+Licensed under GPLv2 or later.

 ![systemd-boot and Windows bootmgr-like interface for a bootloader](/images/bootmgr-rs-ratatui.png)